Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

-But that is not always the case with supplements.
+But that is not always the case with health supplements.

-If a product has a huge marketing budget or uses multilevel marketing distribution, that will drive up its cost with no additional benefit to you.
+If a product has a huge marketing budget or uses multilevel marketing distribution, that will drive up its price with no additional benefit to you.

-Look for a company that puts more money into the research and development (R&D) of safe and effective products, instead of marketing.
+Look for signs that a company invests in the research and development (R&D) of safe and effective products, instead of marketing.